Double Dip Cherry Crop

 If you are self-employed, are an independent contractor or have a little business on the side, you are a sole proprietor.
 Are you a babysitter, handyman, nanny, dog walker, painter, actor, online entrepreneur, or personal finance blogger?
 Congrats you’re a sole proprietor!

-After applying for the Personal and/or Business cards, you must spend $1,000 on each in 3 months.
-You can even send someone money via your new credit card at AmazonPayments and meet that requirement in one fell swoop – with no fees at all.
+After applying for the Personal and/or Business cards, you must meet the spending requirements to get the bonus miles.
+You can even send someone money via your new credit card at AmazonPayments and meet the requirements quickly – with no fees at all.

 > The IRS definition of a Sole Proprietor